A Three Month Season Dedicated to Photography Archives | Source Photographic Review. n.d. http://www.source.ie/feature/archive_season.html.

 Agnew, John, and David Livingstone.
 2011.
 The SAGE Handbook of Geographical Knowledge.
 London: Sage.

 Arnold, Ken.
 2015.
 ‘From Caring to Creating: Curators Change Their Spots’.
 Pp. 317–39 in The International Handbooks of Museum Studies, edited by S. Macdonald and H. R. Leahy.
-[Chichester, West Sussex]: John Wiley & Sons Ltd.
+Chichester, West Sussex: John Wiley & Sons Ltd.

 Bennett, Tony.
 1995a.
 The Birth of the Museum: History, Theory, Politics.
 Vol. Culture.
 London: Routledge.

 Bennett, Tony.
 1995b.
 The Birth of the Museum: History, Theory, Politics.
-Vol. Culture : policies and politics.
+Vol. Culture: Policies and Politics.
 London: Routledge.

 Bide, Bethan.
 2017a.
 ‘Getting Close to Clothes: Using Material Objects to Rethink the Creative Geographies of Post-War London Fashion’.
-Area (Peer Review Journal). doi: 10.1111/area.12407.
+Area 51(1):35–44. doi:10.1111/area.12407.

 Bide, Bethan.
 2017b.
-‘Signs of Wear [Open Access]’.
-Fashion Theory: The Journal of Dress, Body and Culture 21(4):449–76.
+‘Signs of Wear: Encountering Memory in the Worn Materiality of a Museum Fashion Collection’.
+Fashion Theory: The Journal of Dress, Body and Culture 21(4):449–76. https://pure.royalholloway.ac.uk/portal/en/publications/signs-of-wear(d8990041-6718-427a-80e5-1660102d3099).html.

 Byrne, Sarah.
 2012a.
 ‘Voicing the Museum Artefact’.
-Journal of Conservation and Museum Studies 10(1). doi: 10.5334/jcms.1011204.
+Journal of Conservation and Museum Studies 10(1). doi:10.5334/jcms.1011204.

 Byrne, Sarah.
 2012b.
 ‘Voicing the Museum Artefact’.
-Journal of Conservation and Museum Studies 10(1). doi: 10.5334/jcms.1011204.
+Journal of Conservation and Museum Studies 10(1):23–34. doi:10.5334/jcms.1011204.

 Christen, K. 2015.
 ‘On Not Looking: Economies of Visuality in Digital Museums’.
 Pp. 365–85 in The International Handbooks of Museum Studies, edited by S. Macdonald and H. R. Leahy.
 [Chichester, West Sussex]: John Wiley & Sons Ltd.

-Clifford, J. 1997.
+Clifford, J. 1997b.
 ‘Museums as Contact Zones’.
 Pp. 188–219 in Routes: Travel and Translation in the Late Twentieth Century.
 Cambridge, Mass: Harvard University Press.

 Coombes, Annie E. 1996.
 ‘Ethnography, Popular Culture, and Institutional Power: Narratives of Benin Culture in the British Museum, 1897–1992’.
-Studies In The History Of Art 47.
+Studies In The History Of Art 47:142–57. https://www.jstor.org/stable/42622122.

 Cornish, Caroline.
 2012. ‘“Useful and Curious”: A Totem Pole at Kew’s Timber Museum’.
-Journal of Museum Ethnography (25):138–51.
+Journal of Museum Ethnography (25):138–51. http://www.jstor.org/stable/41710658.

 Cuno, James B. 2011a.
 ‘The Cosmopolitan Museum’. in Museums Matter: In Praise of the Encyclopedic Museum.
 Chicago: University of Chicago Press.